TsukiCU/Queue-Simulator/README.md

 If you are on Linux(Ubuntu)
 ```
 apt install python-dev, python-pip3
-pip3 install matplotlib, nump
+pip3 install matplotlib, numpy
 clone matplotlib project and place matplotlibcpp.h in the workplace.
 ```

-If you find it annoying to do all this (which I can totally relate), the good new is by default, PLOT is set to 0, and the visualization function is disabled.
+If you find it annoying to do all this, by default PLOT is set to 0, the visualization function is disabled.
 You can still run the program successfully, and test all other functionalities by running :

 `make`